Gospel of James: Christianity

 The Gospel of James was a widely influential source for Christian doctrine regarding Mary.
 According to Bernhard Lohse, it is the earliest assertion of her perpetual virginity, meaning her virginity not just prior to the birth of Jesus, but during the birth and afterwards.
 Its explanation of the gospels' "brothers of Jesus" (the adelphoi) as the offspring of Joseph by an earlier marriage remains the position of the Eastern church.
 Richard Bauckham noted that "It is possible that the brothers of Jesus were correctly remembered not to have been sons of Mary and that this made possible the development of the idea of Mary's perpetual virginity as a result.
 Good historical tradition certainly was still available in the early second century, even if mixed with much legendary material."
 In the West, influential theologian Jerome asserted that Joseph himself had been a perpetual virgin, and that the adelphoi were cousins of the Lord.
 Jerome's opposition to the Protevangelium led to a diminished influence and circulation in the western, Latin church.
 It was condemned by Pope Innocent I in 405 and rejected by the Gelasian Decree around 500.
 It was completely unknown in the West, and it was taken over by the widely read Gospel of Pseudo-Matthew, which popularized most of its stories.

 The Gospel of James was the first to give the name Anne to the mother of Mary, taking it probably from Hannah, the mother of the prophet Samuel, and Mary, like Samuel, is taken to spend her childhood in the temple.
-Anne's pregnancy was the result of normal intercourse with her husband, and the Gospel of James does not advance the idea of Mary's Immaculate Conception.